How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 How To Add New CCI

-STEP 1: Click “Operations” button as shown in fig 18.5a below
+STEP 1: Click the “Operations” button as shown in fig 18.5a below

 (fig. 18.5a)